 If the ductus arteriosus remains open beyond 3 months of life in preterm infants and after 1 year of life in full-term infants, it is a persistent patent ductus arteriosus (PDA).
 5 – 10% of congenital heart defects in term infants are PDAs, but they are far more common in preterm neonates.
 Prostaglandin-E2 is responsible for keeping PDAs open.

 We recognise a PDA by a continuous, machinery murmur over the upper left sternal border.
-Generally, they are asymptomatic, but large shunts can lead to recurrent lower respiratory tract infection, feeding difficulties, failure to thrive and even heart failure.
+Generally, they are asymptomatic, but large shunts can lead to recurrent lower respiratory tract infections, feeding difficulties, failure to thrive, and even heart failure.